StampDutyBack logoStampDutyBack

 Rates effective from 1 April 2025

-The temporary stamp duty cuts introduced during COVID — and extended through March 2025 — have now ended.
+The temporary stamp duty cuts introduced during 2022 — and extended through March 2025 — have ended.
 The changes affect every residential property buyer in England and Northern Ireland.
+All figures below are the SDLT rates and thresholds in force from 1 April 2025, as published by HMRC.

 Standard nil-rate threshold halved